Akaflieg-Freiburg/enrouteManual/02-senseAndAvoid/03-setup-wifi.rst

 Connect via Wi-Fi
 =================

-It takes three steps to connect **Enroute Flight Navigation** to the traffic receiver for the first time.
+Wi-Fi is the recommended method to connect **Enroute Flight Navigation** to your traffic data receiver.
+Compared with Bluetooth, Wi-Fi connections are reliable, hassle-free and work automatically with minimal setup.

 One-time Setup